International Territorial Level: ITL 2021

 Following Brexit, the classification used by the ONS was replaced with ITLs.
 Between 2021 and the next review scheduled for 2024, the ITLs are a mirror of the NUTS classification adopted in 2018.
 All NUTS codes containing "UK" were changed to use "TL" for Territorial Level.

+ITL 2025

 Local administrative units

 Below the ITL levels, the two LAU (Local Administrative Units) levels are:

 The two LAU levels are maintained by the UK Office for National Statistics within the ONS coding system.

 The LAU codes of the United Kingdom can be downloaded here: